-Nathan Cortez, Assistant Professor of Law, B.A., 1999, University of Pennsylvania; J.D., 2002, Stanford University.
-Professor Cortez teaches and writes in the areas of health law, Federal Drug Administration law and administrative law.
-His scholarship focuses on the formal and informal regulation of emerging international markets in health care and biotechnology.
-His first major article, published in the Food and Drug Law Journal, analyzes how the Food and Drug Administration has regulated press releases by FDA-regulated companies, setting forth a framework for predicting when the FDA might assert jurisdiction and describing the First Amendment limitations to the FDA's authority.
-His second major article, published in the Indiana

-Law Journal, scrutinizes the legal, ethical and policy implications presented when patients travel to foreign jurisdictions for medical care.
-He wrote a follow-up article comparing the medical liability regimes between countries that attract medical tourists, which will be featured in a symposium on cross-border health care sponsored by the Wisconsin International Law Journal.
-Professor Cortez has also written articles for the Computer & Internet Lawyer, the Journal of Payment Systems Law and the American Bar Association's National Institute on White Collar Crime, and he contributed a chapter for the book Preclinical Safety Evaluation of Biopharmaceuticals.
-Before joining the SMU law faculty, Professor Cortez practiced with the Washington, D.C., law firm Arnold & Porter, where he represented medical technology clients in administrative, legislative, litigation and corporate matters, with a special emphasis on health care fraud and abuse, FDA enforcement and health privacy.
-While at Arnold & Porter, Professor Cortez litigated pro bono cases with the Mexican American Legal Defense and Educational Fund and was a board member of the D.C.
+Nathan Cortez, Associate Professor of Law, B.A., 1999, University of Pennsylvania; J.D., 2002, Stanford University.
+Professor Cortez teaches and writes in the areas of health law, administrative law, food and drug law, and the legislative process.
+His scholarship focuses on emerging international markets in health care and biotechnology, and he has become one of the leading legal scholars on international patient mobility and cross-border health care.
+Professor Cortez has also published on the preemption of state and local immigration laws, the uninsured after health reform, administrative agencies' use of adverse publicity, and the First Amendment implications of Food and Drug Administration regulations.
+Professor Cortez has provided legal commentary to a number of media, including CNN, National Public Radio, The Los Angeles Times, The Chicago Tribune and the Associated Press.
+Before joining the SMU faculty, Professor Cortez practiced with the Washington, D.C., law firm Arnold & Porter, where he represented clients on health care regulatory matters, with a special emphasis on fraud and abuse, FDA enforcement, privacy and the Medicare and Medicaid programs.
+While at Arnold & Porter, Professor Cortez litigated pro bono cases with the Mexican American Legal Defense and Educational Fund, and he was a board member of the D.C.
 Hispanic Bar Foundation.
 In 2006, he was a visiting assistant professor at Rutgers-Camden Law School.
-He teaches courses in administrative law, health law, FDA law and the legislative process.